tekyjd/Record-Suspension-Application-Eligibility/README.md

                     return { status: "schedule1_exception", message: schedule1Message, eligibleDate: null, missingAnswers: [] };
                 }

-                // B. Multiple Serious Conviction Check (Known 'Yes') -> INELIGIBLE if (threePlusTwoYearImprisonment === "Yes") {
+                // B. Multiple Serious Conviction Check (Known 'Yes') -> INELIGIBLE (This check is correct here as Conviction Date >= D3) if (threePlusTwoYearImprisonment === "Yes") {
                     return {
                         status: "ineligible",
                         message: "You are not eligible for a record suspension.
-This is because you have three or more convictions that resulted in a sentence of imprisonment of two years or more each.",
+This is because you have three or more convictions that resulted in a sentence of imprisonment of two years or more each, and your conviction occurred on or after March 13, 2012.",
                         eligibleDate: null,
                         missingAnswers: []
                     };